THE NATIONAL ROUNDTABLE

 Poverty touches us all and underlies nearly all of the issues we seek to improve through philanthropy, from education to healthcare and housing.
 Yet our investments have fallen short—poverty rates are rising, not falling.
 It’s time for bold, coordinated action to bring about scaled and lasting impact.

 The National Roundtable is a bold new effort to reimagine and reenergize the fight to end poverty in America.
-We’re a coalition of leaders from national and community-based philanthropy, research, and advocacy across 40 states who are working across sectors to build a more equitable country.
-We’re led by a Planning Group of over 20 community funders from across America who share a commitment to accelerating the end of poverty and are developing a plan for how we can take action together.
+We’re a coalition of leaders from national and community-based philanthropy, research, and advocacy across all 50 states who are working across sectors to build a more equitable country.
+We’re led by a Planning Group of 25 community funders from across America who share a commitment to accelerating the end of poverty and are developing a plan for how we can take action together.

 We know we can end poverty in America — and together, we’re building the momentum that will make it happen.

-The Fall Virtual National Roundtable on Ending Poverty in America:
+The National Roundtable on Ending Poverty in America:

 From Ideas to Action